Domaine Trimbach - Riesling 2022

 About the wine:

-The 2022 Riesling comes from countless vineyards located between Scherwiller in the north and the Vallé Noble in the south, mainly based on marl-limestone soils.
-The nose is clear, fresh and intensely aromatic, with even aromas of muscat and herbs and stone, making this more than just a Riesling.
-On the palate, this is a dry but round and textured Riesling, quite rich, intense and powerful, but certainly elegant, tasty and stimulating, with grip, salts and tension on the crisp finish.
+The 2022 Riesling comes from countless vineyards located between Scherwiller to the north and the Vallé Noble to the south, primarily on marl-limestone soils.
+The nose is crisp, fresh, and intensely aromatic, with hints of muscat, herbs, and stone, making it more than just a simple Riesling.
+On the palate, it is a dry yet round and textured Riesling, quite rich, intense, and powerful, yet certainly elegant, flavorful, and stimulating, with grip, minerality, and tension on the crisp finish.
 12.8% alcohol.
-Screw-cap.
+Screw cap.
 Tasted at the estate in April 2024.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France